jednano/blink/README.md

 export = inlineBlock;
 ```

 Now, that's a nice extender!
-Once you change your configuration to support newer
-browsers, the CSS hacks disappear.
+Once you change your configuration to support newer browsers, the CSS hacks disappear.
 No need to change any of your source code.
-It's
-all about the configuration.
+It's all about the configuration.

 #### Extender registration

-It's important for you to know that, behind the scenes, blink is really smart
-about extender registration.
-It doesn't just register your extender by function
-name, but also by the arguments you pass in.
-This means if you extend
-`inlineBlock({ verticalAlign: 'top' })` 50 times and
-`inlineBlock({ verticalAlign: 'bottom' })` 20 times, only two rules will be
-generated.
-Different input yields different output, so it has to generate two
-rules for this scenario.
+It's important for you to know that, behind the scenes, blink is really smart about extender registration.
+It doesn't just register your extender by function name, but also by the arguments you pass in.
+This means if you extend `inlineBlock({ verticalAlign: 'top' })` 50 times and `inlineBlock({ verticalAlign: 'bottom' })` 20 times, only two rules will be generated.
+Different input yields different output, so it has to generate two rules for this scenario.

 #### Extenders calling other extenders

-Extenders can call other extenders directly, but you must provide the extender
+Extenders can call other extenders directly, but you must provide the extender with the configuration object.
-with the configuration.

 ```ts
 import blink = require('blink');